Transatlantic Seminar Series

 All are welcome to attend.
 The Seminar (usually) meets weekly in Seminar Rooms 1+2, Chrystal Macmillan Building.

-** THE SCHEDULE FOR AUTUMN 2018 CAN BE FOUND here **.
+** THE SCHEDULE FOR SPRING 2019 CAN BE FOUND HERE**.

-Two special seminars that were held in 2017 might be noted:
+Two special seminars to be held in early 2019 might be noted:

 Please join our mailing list to receive email alerts of future Seminars: contact Europa@ed.ac.uk